sampsyo/uwadvising/advising.md

 2. I am not happy with my current research project, what should I do?

-Have you talked to your advisor about this yet?
-Having open and honest communication with your advisor is critical to your success.
-If the project you are working on isn't interesting to you, then talk to your advisor about how you can either shift the focus of the project or come up with a different project to fit your interests.
+Have you talked to your adviser about this yet?
+Having open and honest communication with your adviser is critical to your success.
+If the project you are working on isn't interesting to you, then talk to your adviser about how you can either shift the focus of the project or come up with a different project to fit your interests.
 That being said, grad school is tough, and research is not often going to be easy.
 Make sure you aren't quitting a project because it is difficult.
 Working through difficulties in research is a skill all Ph.D. students are expected to learn.

 3. I'm not sure what research area I am interested in, how can I find a research area?

 You have several resources at your disposal.
 First, take seminars in areas that you may be interested in.
 Seminars often provide a broad overview of the current state of the art in different subfields through paper readings.
 Second, take a look at the websites for different research groups in the department and speak to current grad students in the groups that seem most appealing to you.
-Finally, talk with your temporary advisor.
+Finally, talk with your temporary adviser.
 They are often a wealth of information and can help point you in the right direction.

-4. I am worried my advisor is not happy with my research progress.
+4. I am worried my adviser is not happy with my research progress.

-Being repetitive, have you talked to your advisor about this yet?
-You should be having regular conversations about your progress and your advisor should express their expectations to you clearly.
+Being repetitive, have you talked to your adviser about this yet?
+You should be having regular conversations about your progress and your adviser should express their expectations to you clearly.
 If you aren't sure, then talk to them!

 5. It seems like everyone else is making a lot more progress than me.

 This is a very common sentiment in newer grad students, although it is often not well founded.
 Again, grad school is tough.
 Things will not always go as planned, and often, projects will take a lot of work to make only moderate progress.
 This is normal.
 Don't compare yourself to other grad students.
-Instead, make sure that your advisor is satisfied with the progress you are making by discussing it with them.
+Instead, make sure that your adviser is satisfied with the progress you are making by discussing it with them.

-6. My advisor is never available.
+6. My adviser is never available.
 How can I get them to make time for me?

+Having regular communications with your adviser is critical to your success as a grad student.
+Talk to your adviser about finding a set time in which to meet on some regular basis.
+If after talking to your adviser, they still can not make time for you, it may be time to consider finding another adviser.
+Note: this is a very unlikely scenario!

 7. I feel like I spend so much time doing coursework or TA'ing that I don't have anytime for research.
 What should I do?

+This comes down to time management.
+Grad school is very demanding, and you are going to have to learn to juggle many responsibilities at once.
+Try to schedule your time so that you dedicate specific time to each of your responsibilities.
+Talk to more senior students about how they manage their time in order to get some ideas about how you can improve your time management.

-8. My advisor said he doesn't want to work with me.
+8. My adviser said he doesn't want to work with me.

+Sometimes (although rarely) adviser-advisee relationships simply don't work out.
+This is ok!
+Talk to other professors you may be interested in working with and try to find someone who you could develop an effective working relationship with.
+Feel free to consult Elise or Anna for advise or direction when dealing with this type of problem.

-9. I no longer want to work with my current advisor.
+9. I no longer want to work with my current adviser.

+Just like the previous question, this is ok.
+Be honest and discuss this with your adviser, and don't feel bad about finding different professors to work with.

 10. I don't get along with my current advisor.